Templarian/MaterialDesign/README.md

 ### Expression Design (.design) and SVG

 [Expression Design](http://www.microsoft.com/en-us/download/details.aspx?id=36180) is a free software for designing vector assets.
+All icons are also provided in SVG which can be opened by most vector editors.

-For those designing outside of Expression Design please use the SVG assets.
+For those designing new icons please use the templates provided as a starting point.

 # License